 Ilayda Coruk is an MA in Public and International Affairs candidate at the Graduate School of Public and International Affairs (GSPIA) at the University of Ottawa in Canada.
-Throughout her academic career, Ilayda has taken considerable interest in Canadian defence policy and NATO.
-She developed a policy brief on Canada’s Arctic Defence Policy for Professor Srdjan Vucetic.
-Her Major Research Paper is focused on Canadian entrepreneurship and policy innovation in the context of climate change policy.
+Currently, she works as a Communications Officer for Health Canada on COVID-19 Task Force.
+Throughout her academic career, Ilayda has taken considerable interest in Canada’s Arctic, Environment Policy, and NATO.
+She developed a literature review on the Arctic, the EU and NATO for NAADSN and a policy brief on Canada’s Arctic Defence Policy for Professor Srdjan Vucetic.
+Her Major Research Paper is focused on Canadian entrepreneurship and policy innovation in the context of climate change policy with a specific focus on Carbon Tax.
 Ilayda received her BA Honours in Politics and Business Management from the Queen Mary University of London (UK) with a first-class degree.
 Her thesis, entitled “Are UK cannabis policies evidence-based,” is available on researchgate.com.
 Ilayda has previously worked as a Graduate Research Assistant for Professors Micheal Williams and Rita Abrahamsen at GSPIA.